-My raw Almond Milk is easy to make and so versatile; I use it throughout my book.
+My raw Nut Milk is easy to make and so versatile; I use it throughout my cookbook.
 Or, an ice-cold glass of it is refreshing on a hot summer day.

 Grilled artichokes, precooked and finished at the picnic.
 They’ll love these on the barbecue.
 Serve with my two vegan sauces: Raw Horseradish Mayonnaise, and Vegan Herb Aioli.